swd1tn002/slack-guest-registration/README.md

 Set the Slack bot token in a configration variable `SLACK_TOKEN` in the portal: `Home > All resources > name-of-your-functions-app > Configuration`.

+If you need to call the API endpoints using a web application, set up Cross-Origin Resource Sharing (CORS) rules in `Platform Features > Api > Cors`.
+You can set the *Allowed Origins* to asterisk `*` to allow requests from all origins.

 ## Command line usage